laurentmuller/plugin-twigcs/README.md

     ![Install](docs/images/update.png)

   - Follow the wizard instructions.
+The Eclipse will be restarted.

-  - Update the [Workspace preferences](#workspace-preferences) to define the path to the Twigcs batch file.
+  - Update the [Workspace Preferences](#workspace-preferences) to define the path to the Twigcs batch file.

+  - Enable [Twigcs nature](#enable-twigcs-nature)  to the project.

-  - Update your [Project properties](#project-properties) to define witch folders are validate.
+  - Update the [Project Properties](#project-properties) to define witch folders are validate.

   ### Installation from the Zip file